tinytronix/homeautomation/Hardware/Controllermodul_D/readme.md

 The athena bootloader uses the first 74 bytes of the eeprom.
 Take care if your application also needs specific eeprom access.
 For details please read https://github.com/embeddedartistry/athena-bootloader.

+### Picture with housing
+Remark: The I2C connector breakout on the side of the housing was not finished when taking this picture.
+In the top of the housing is the same [bus interface](https://github.com/tinytronix/homeautomation/tree/master/Hardware/Modulbus) like any other of my modules.
 ![lt](https://github.com/tinytronix/homeautomation/blob/master/Photos/ControllerC3.jpg)